 The clerk charges fees and costs in accordance with 28 U.S.C. § 1913, as posted on this court's website.
-When fees are payable to this court, payee name is "United States Court of Appeals for the Second Circuit."
+When fees are payable to this court, payee name is "United States Court of Appeals for

 IOP H Library